Notorious (Donald D album)

-Notorious is the debut studio album by American rapper and producer Donald D. It was released in 1989 via Ice-T's Rhyme $yndicate Records label with distribution through Epic Records and CBS Records Inc. Recording sessions took place at Syndicate Studio West and Wide Tracks Recording Studio in Los Angeles, California.
-Record production on the album was handled by Afrika Islam and Donald D, with executive production provided by Ice-T. Reaching a peak position of number 78 on the Top R&B/Hip-Hop Albums, the album remained on the chart for a total of 18 weeks.
+Notorious is the debut studio album by American rapper and producer Donald D. It was released in 1989 via Ice-T's Rhyme $yndicate Records label with distribution through Epic Records and CBS Records Inc. The recording sessions took place at Syndicate Studio West and Wide Tracks Recording Studio in Los Angeles, California.
+The album was produced by Afrika Islam and Donald D, with executive production provided by Ice-T. Reaching a peak position of number 78 on the Top R&B/Hip-Hop Albums, the album remained on the chart for a total of 18 weeks.
 It spawned two singles: "F.B.I.", which peaked at number 8 on the Hot Rap Songs, and "Notorious".

+Critical reception

+The Orange County Register opined that "Notorious completely unravels with the violently anti-woman 'Just Suck'."